"Your best tree source". Over 300+ tree varieties!

 Sea Grape (Coccoloba Uvifera)

 Native, tropical sensation.
 The Seagrape (Coccoloba uvifera) is a great addition when it comes to coastal landscaping.
-With broad round leaves and a multi-trunk growing habit that makes for a great shrub.
+With broad round leaves and a multi-trunk growing habit that makes for one of the greatest shrubs hedges for Florida.
 This is a medium-sized shrub, it reaches a height of 25 – 30 feet or taller.
 With a moderately dense crown and spreading as wide as the tree is tall.

 The sea grape loves full sun and has high drought and salt tolerance, making it perfect for the coastal areas where it is native.
 It grows best in moist and well-drained soil, and it benefits from pruning.
 The attractive foliage, bark, flowers, and fruits make the Coccoloba Uvifera an interesting landscaping option.